-Turmeric is one of the oldest spices found by human being civilization.
-It became very popular in second millennium when people found its wound healing abilities and Herbal Treatment for Lichen Planus.
+Turmeric is one of the oldest spices found by human beings civilization.
+It became very popular in the second millennium when people found its wound healing abilities and Herbal Treatment for Lichen Planus.
 Turmeric has an active compound called curcumin.

 It is a Natural Treatment for Lichen Planus and natural painkiller and works great on skin illness like rashes, warts, cold sores, lesions and on erosive lichen planus.

 Valerian for Lichen Planus

 Valerian is an olden herbal plant with an extensive variety of health benefits.
 It is a natural sedative which is why people use valerian root to cure insomnia and sleeping disorders.
 It has been observed that stress and anxiety are triggers of lichen planus.
 Valerian herbal tea can get the better mood and decrease stress.
 Natural medicine practioners suggest using valerian tea for stress management.

 For people suffering from oral lichen planus, simply chewing on sage can be a very successful Natural Treatment for Lichen Planus that can help take away some of the pain.
 If you find chewing on sage is not easy, then you can prepare a tea with dried sage and drink that up instead.

 Oats for Lichen Planus

 Oats are interesting cereal which has health-boosting abilities and a history of medicinal utilization.
 The medical name for oat is Avena Sativa”.

 People have been using oats to treat skin disease and to decrease skin inflammation.
 It has anti-oxidant properties that decrease irritation and soothe painful lesions.
 Oats are an effective Natural Remedy for Lichen Planus.